 Surrounded by rugged peaks and heather-covered hills, the lake is tucked into a natural valley that feels cinematic.
 It’s no surprise that scenes from shows like Vikings were filmed nearby.
 The drive to reach it is full of winding roads and dramatic turns, adding to the adventure.

 Combine your visit with a hike in the Wicklow Mountains or a drive through the wild beauty of the Sally Gap.
-The whole area is a quiet alternative to more popular spots and offers the kind of atmosphere that feels both remote and majestic.
+The whole area is a quiet alternative to more popular road trip spots in Ireland and offers the kind of atmosphere that feels both remote and majestic.

 12. Slieve League Cliffs, County Donegal